patrickmelix/PLAMS/doc/source/components/mol_packmol.rst

 See the :ref:`Packmol example <PackMolExample>` for all the ways these functions can be used.

-The above two functions accept an ``executable`` argument, which should contain the path to the packmol program.
+The above functions accept an ``executable`` argument, which should contain the path to the packmol program.
 If it is not specified, the path to the packmol program included with the Amsterdam Modeling Suite will be used.